 Step 1 : Melt the chocolate

-First, place the chocolate chips in a pot with the coconut milk and heat over medium-low heat.
+First, place the chocolate chips in a pot with the coconut milk and heat over medium low heat.
 Stir continuously to prevent the chocolate from burning.
-You can also use a double boiler or use a heat-proof bowl over a simmering pot of water.
+You can also use a double boiler or use a heat-safe bowl over a simmering pot of water.

 Continue to stir until the chocolate is thoroughly melted and silky smooth.
 It will have a thick consistency which is what we want!

 If the chocolate is beginning to "seize up", this means the heat is too high.
 You can usually save the chocolate by adding a spoonful of coconut oil to the chocolate and allowing it to melt into the mixture.

 Step 2 : Stir in the remaining ingredients

 Remove the pot from the heat and add the cashew butter, cacao powder, powdered sugar, and vanilla extract to the melted chocolate.
 Stir well to distribute.
 The heat from the chocolate will help melt the cashew butter.

 I find that you can break up any clumps of cacao and powdered sugar with a stiff whisk but if you want to be sure, I recommend sifting the two together before adding them to the pot.

 Step 3 : Chill

 Pour fudge mixture into your pan lined with parchment paper for easy removal.
 Use a rubber spatula or an offset spatula to level off the top.
 Bang the pan on the counter a few times to remove any air bubbles before transferring it to the fridge to set for at least 3 hours.